yachabach/R-Project---Course-3-Final/README.txt

         codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.

-The assignment asks for an analysis on the MEAN and STD of all variables.
+The assignment asks for an analysis of all MEAN and STD variables.

 We'll use text manipulation on "features.txt"" to find all the proper variables.

         - filteredvarnames - data.table - only names with "mean" or "std"